The National Museum of African American History and Culture is open daily to the public. Free timed-entry passes are required for entry.

 - Same-day timed-entry passes are released online only at 8:15 a.m.
 EST daily.

 - Timed-entry passes may not be sold or transferred and are for personal use only.

-An individual can reserve up to six free timed-entry passes for their visit.
+- Individuals can reserve up to nine free timed-entry passes for their visit.
 For groups of 10 or more, please reserve group passes.
-The maximum group size is 200 visitors per day.
-Our maximum reservation reservation per entry time is 55 visitors.
-If you have a group larger than 200, please contact us at NMAAHCGroupRequests@si.edu.

 Please note: museum entry is subject to building capacity; weekends and holidays are peak visitation times.
 If the museum is at or near capacity, all visitors standing in line will be asked to wait until the museum has room to accommodate them.

-- All children (under the age of 16) must be accompanied by an adult chaperone.
-At least one adult chaperone is required to accompany up to five children.
+- All children (under the age of 18) must be accompanied by an adult chaperone.
+When accompanying children, one (1) adult can chaperone up to a maximum of ten (10) children.

 - Timed-entry passes are valid only for the issued date.
 Passes are void if altered.